 Alternative Solution: PowerShell

-A colleague and I are in the midst of testing out usage of PowerShell to automate synchronization of members extracted from Active Directory into the respective Office 365 Unified Group for use in Power BI.
+You can use PowerShell to automate synchronization of members extracted from Active Directory into the respective Office 365 Unified Group for use in Power BI.
 There are some ExchangeOnline cmdlets that could be utilized for this purpose.
 Specifically, the "Add-UnifiedGroupLinks" cmdlet adds one or more members to a unified group.
-Coming soon: a separate post with details on how this went.
+Don't forget to also delete members that no longer exist in Active Directory.
+Also, you may want to only manage your read-only members in the O365 Unified Group & let the group admins be manually set in the group (presuming that most users are read-only & that there's only a handful of admins who can edit content).

-Although this post doesn't offer an absolutely definitive solution (yet), its purpose is to share what I've observed so far with respect to easing the effort of maintaining a large number of users in Power BI groups.
+The purpose of this post is to share what I've observed so far with respect to easing the effort of maintaining a large number of users in Power BI groups.
 At some point I'm certain our options will evolve, so be sure to validate in your environment.